UMD Powwow

 2:45PM | Intertribal & Spot Dance | Intertribal is a dance where everyone is encouraged to dance (even visitors).
 After the intertribal, the arena director will follow the MC directions to a random spot and the closest person wins a prize.
 Audience Participation Encouraged! |

-3:30PM | Street Clothes Special | This is a contest dance and judges will determine the 1st-3rd place winners. |
+3:30PM | Street Clothes Special | This special is for people who are not in regalia to be invited into the arena to dance in any category.
+This is a contest dance and judges will determine the 1st-4th place winners. |

 3:45PM | Sweetheart | The Sweetheart Special is a couple dance.
 The couples will showcase their dance and their love for one another.
-This is a contest dance and judges will determine the 1st-3rd place winners. |
+This is a contest dance and judges will determine the 1st-4th place winners. |

 4:00PM | Last Intertribal/Spot Dance | Intertribal is a dance where everyone is encouraged to dance (even visitors).
 After the intertribal, the arena director will follow the MC directions to a random spot and the closest person wins a prize.
 Audience Participation Encouraged! |